Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chuyên gia: 5 thói quen tập thể dục lợi bất cập hại- Ảnh 1.

-Be the best version of yourself
+Become the best version of yourself.

-1. Training too hard
+1. Exercising too hard

-Dr. Niloofar Nobakht, clinical associate professor of nephrology at the University of California (UCLA - USA), said: Intense exercise that causes muscle overuse can lead to exertional rhabdomyolysis.
-It can also cause injury.
+Dr. Niloofar Nobakht, clinical associate professor of nephrology at the University of California, Los Angeles (UCLA), said: "Intense exercise that overuses muscles can lead to stress rhabdomyolysis.
+Injury is also a possibility."

-"I'm not allowed to eat this because it's bad for me," or "I didn't exercise today so I'm eating less," or "I only eat carbs in the morning and not at night," are clearly very damaging to your relationship with food, Rizzo explains.
+Rizzo explains: "I'm not allowed to eat this because it's not good for me," or "I'm not exercising today so I'm eating less," or "I only eat carbs in the morning and not in the evening," clearly these are very harmful to your relationship with food.

 Chuyên gia: 5 thói quen tập thể dục lợi bất cập hại- Ảnh 2.

-3. Trying to look like someone else
+3. Trying to look like someone else.

-4. Being too hard on yourself
+4. Being too hard on yourself.

-5. Not prioritizing sleep
+5. Not prioritizing sleep.

 Adults should get 7-9 hours of sleep each night.
 Chronic sleep deprivation leads to obesity, high blood pressure, high cholesterol, diabetes, anxiety, and poor mental health.